 The food in Lisbon did seem more international while Porto felt more traditionally Portuguese.
 Based on the restaurants we wound up visiting in Porto, that did seem to be the case.

-Either way, we loved the food there.
-If I could sum it up in one word, it would be “comforting”, the kind of food that makes you feel nostalgic and provides you with a sense of well-being.
-If your experience in any way mirrors ours, then that’s exactly the kind of food you can expect to have in Porto.
+Either way, we loved the food in Porto.
+If I could sum it up in one word, it would be “comforting”, the kind of food that makes you feel welcome and provides a sense of well-being.

 This post contains affiliate links, meaning we’ll earn a small commission if you make a purchase or booking at no extra cost to you.
 We really appreciate your support as it helps us keep this website going.
 Thank you!